kholmgre/VRIOT/playground/tictactoe/readme.md

 ## Deployment

 We have deployed the system to an Ubuntu instance on Azure.
-To get the environment ready you must install nodejs.
+To get the environment ready you must install Node.
 After node is installed we will install forever, express and socket.io.
 You will also use Forever to start the node servers and keep them running.

 Run the commands